birdears/birdears/docs/sphinx/using.rst

 `melodic` and `load`.

-You can play the default question for these by starting birdears with one of these commands, or you can check the :code:`--help` for additional options for each of the commands, invoking this way:
+You can play the default question for these by starting birdears with one of these commands, or you can check the ``--help`` for additional options for each of the commands, invoking this way:

 ::